prithvish774848474/simpleCalculator/README.md

 This is my first React project.
-It is a simple calculator where you enter two numbers and perform operations.
+It is a simple calculator where you enter two numbers and perform operations. <br/>
-I have used Vite tool to build this application.
+I have used Vite tool to build this application. <br/>
+The link to the Application is https://prithvish774848474.github.io/simpleCalculator/

 # React + Vite